-Whichever form of exercise you choose to do—whether cardio or strength training—consistency, variety, and form determine how beneficial it will be.
+Whatever form of exercise you choose to do—whether cardio, strength training, or ideally both—consistency, variety, and form determine how beneficial it will be.
 “I remember a quote I heard when I first got into personal training, and that is ‘The needs of an Olympic weight lifter and your grandma vary by degree, not by kind.’ ” Hale says.
 “This means we all need squats, deadlifts, lunges, pressing, and pulling both vertically and horizontally.
-Which variation of each and how much weight you use is based on where you are right now.
-Make a routine to hit each pattern throughout the week.
-Usually allowing at least a day of rest between lower body and upper body days.
-For example, squat Monday, press Tuesday, deadlift Wednesday, pull Thursday, and lunge on Friday.
-You can also pair these together: Monday: squat and press; Wednesday: deadlift and pull; and then Friday: lunge and do some core work.”
+Which variation of each and how much weight you use is based on where you are right now.”

 And, Shelton reminds us, it’s safe to put your fears about bulking up to rest.
 “Every person is indeed different, and how your body responds to stimulation via weight training will be unique to you based on the amount of strength training you are doing in conjunction with your genetics,” she explains.
 “But, unless you are training to be a bodybuilder, do NOT be afraid of picking up some heavy weights and doing some strength training!”

 Hong AR, Kim SW.
 Effects of Resistance Exercise on Bone Health.
 Endocrinol Metab (Seoul).
 2018 Dec;33(4):435-444. doi:10.3803/EnM.2018.33.4.435